jakerudolph/matlab_standards/matlab_standards.md

 **Description:** Model classes **SHOULD** be able to run without the GUI itself.
 Consider the separate aspects of a model, including service logic, service configuration, and application state management.

 **Rationale:** Separable models allow for service logic to be run without the overhead of the GUI, increasing the usability of code across multiple platforms.

+## Services and Persistent Global Processes

+**Description:** Services, models, servers or other processes that run persistently to provide functionality for multiple clients **SHOULD** have stop, start, restart and view log buttons along with a heartbeat and process running indicators.
+These buttons **SHOULD** be placed on a watcher panel.

+**Rationale:** Any important global service needs to be accessible and transparent to all, with the ability to determine if said service is running and attempt to restart it if it is not running.

 ## Resizing